D1plo1d/tegh-cli/README.md

 # Tegh

-A simple command line interface for connecting to 3D printers via the Construct Protocol.
+A simple command line interface for controlling 3D printers via the Construct Protocol.

 Note: Tegh requires a Construct Server to connect to and print with.
 In other words, you're going to need [construct-daemon](https://github.com/D1plo1d/construct-daemon) installed on your printer.

+## Features

+* **WiFi 3D Printer Control** - No need to tether your laptop to the 3D printer for hours anymore.
+Print from anywhere in the house.
+* **Network Discoverablity** - All 3D printers with construct-daemon on the network will show up automatically.
+* **Queue your Print Jobs** - Add as many print jobs as you want.
+It's easy to manage your prints whether printing is fully or semi-autonomously.
+Try it out with the Makerbot ABP for extra-awesome automation!
+* **Automatic Slicing** - Slicing is done by CuraEngine automatically.
+Just configure your printers' profiles in the `~/.construct/cura_engine` directory and it will automatically slice any 3D models added to the queue.

 ## Installation